Electives, Minor, or a Finance Major with a Fintech Emphasis

 How to Get Started

 To begin the journey into the digital future of financial services, start with an introductory course (FINAN 2140: Introduction to Global Fintech).
 Those pursuing a minor or major will then complete the set of required courses and select electives from finance, information systems, computer science, operations, marketing, and more.
-The final step in these programs is a hands-on capstone course to demonstrate and refine practical skills students have developed.
+The final step in these programs is a hands-on capstone course to demonstrate and refine the practical skills students have developed.

 Why Study Fintech?